MarkTiedemann/jana/README.md

 Inspired by, but different than [`lana`](https://github.com/paprikka/lana-cli):

-- Does not clear the screen
+- Does not clear the screen by default
 - Does not display `npm` lifecycle hooks (such as `pre*` and `post*`) by default
 - Does not pull out descriptions of your commands from the `README.md`